 This red section is the examination support area where you can find all the information and guidance to undertake examinations.

-It has both sets of Examination Checking Procedures, the archived technical updates and the BSS Manager's guidance for undertaking examinations.
+It has all three sets of Examination Checking Procedures, the archived technical updates and the BSS Manager's guidance for undertaking examinations.

 If you cannot see what you are looking for, try the site search.